jesusmarket/jesusmarket/wp-content/plugins/mailchimp-forms-by-mailmunch/readme.txt

 1. Unzip our archive and upload the entire `mailchimp-mailmunch` directory to your `/wp-content/plugins/` directory
 2. Activate the MailChimp plugin through the 'Plugins' menu in WordPress
 3. Look for "MailChimp" in the WordPress admin menu and click it
-4. Sign up and create your first MailChimp optin form
+4. Sign up or sign in to MailMunch account
+5. Create your first MailChimp optin form
-5. Choose the MailChimp optin form type: Popover, Embedded or Top Bar
+6. Choose the MailChimp optin form type: Popover, Embedded or Top Bar
-6. Connect MailChimp and choose a list
+7. Connect MailChimp and choose a list
-7. Start collecting user emails and growing your MailChimp subscriber list!
+8. Start collecting user emails and growing your MailChimp subscriber list!

 = Advanced =
 If you are using Wordpress v3.0 or higher, you can use the short-code given during the MailChimp form creation.
 It will look something like this: